 Change the following definition:

 antenna connector: The measurement point of reference for radio frequency (RF) measurements in a station (STA).
 The antenna connector is the point in the STA architecture representing the input of the receiver (output of the antenna) for radio reception and the input of the antenna (output of the transmitter) for radio transmission.
 In systems using multiple antennas or antenna arrays, the antenna connector is a virtual point representing the aggregate output of (or input to) the multiple antennas.
 In systems using active antenna arrays with processing, the antenna connector is the output of the active array, which includes any processing gain of the active antenna subsystem.
-In systems using light communications, the antenna connector is a virtual point representing the aggregate output of (or input to) the optical front-end, which includes any processing gain of the optical front-end subsystem.
+In systems using light communications, the antenna connector is the measurement point of reference for applying CCA requirements in a STA.
+It is a virtual point representing the aggregate electrical input to the receiver from the output of the optical front-end, which includes any processing gain of the optical front-end subsystem.

+frequency segment: A contiguous block of spectrum used by a transmission.
+In systems using light communications, the frequency segment refers to the LC IF signal, not the optical signal.

 Insert the following definitions maintaining alphabetical order.